Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 ### Chapter 6: Apache ZooKeeper

 26. **Q:** What is Apache ZooKeeper and what role does it play in a distributed environment?
-26. **A:** Zookeeper is a distributed configuration manager  and coordinator that holds different configurations for different systems which allows different systems to coordinate with each other and allows for a single source of  truth for configuration.
+26. **A:** Zookeeper is a distributed configuration manager  and coordinator that holds different configurations for different systems which allows different systems to coordinate with each other and allows for a single source oftruth for configuration.
 Zookeeper allows to coordinate between different nodes on a distributed system, allows for rolling configuration changes and helps in leader election and distributed locks.
 Zookeeper also provides functionality of failover recovery and automatic leader election